Energy Saving Tips

 - Cook outside.
 When possible, keep the heat out of your home using an outdoor grill instead of indoor ovens.

-- If the thermostat is set above 120 degrees Fahrenheit, bump it back.
+- If your water heater is set above 120 degrees Fahrenheit, bump it back.
 You'll save 3 to 5 percent on your water heating costs for every 10-degree reduction, and you'll reduce your family's risk of burns.

 - Switch to LED: An LED light typically uses 90% less energy than an equivalent incandescent.